Simon-Paulin/holbertonschool-softy-pinko-docker/task1/README.md

-# Task1 – Flask API with Docker
+# Task1 – Flask API with Docker and Makefile shortcut

 ## Available commands